 These are what we call dynamic values, which means that the information will change depending on what you type and submit through the Zapier Chrome extension once your Zap is turned on.

 Once you've formatted your note content how you'd like, click Continue.

 Click any of the testing buttons to test your Zap.
 Toggle to your note app to see how it looks.

 When you're happy with everything, don't forget to give your Zap a name—such as "Add to weekly done tasks in Evernote"— and turn your Zap on.

 You're all set!

-Now when you click on the Push extension in your browser, you can quickly add any text to an existing note in Evernote or OneNote.
-Also, copy the Zap in your Zapier Dashboard and edit the details in the template to make this work for other notes you have.
+Now when you click on the Zapier extension in your browser, you can quickly add any text to an existing note in Evernote or OneNote.
+You can also copy the Zap in your Zapier Dashboard and adjust the details in the Zap editor to make this work for other notes you have.

 You can use this to keep a running list of just about anything.